Event Date and Time: November 9, 2021 at 5:30 pm

 These honorees may never touch a patient, but they make the patient experience better.
 Examples include marketing, operating, case managers, ancillary services, vice presidents and others.

-This award honors the top provider of care in the southwest Missouri region.
-This category can include hospitals, health systems, clinics, dentist and optometrist offices, skilled nursing and rehabilitation facilities, and private practices.
+This award honors the top provider company or organization in the southwest Missouri region.
+This category can include hospitals, health systems, clinics, dental and optometrist offices, skilled nursing and rehabilitation facilities, and private practices.

 • Company Wellness Program of the Year

-This award highlights a local business that has an outstanding corporate wellness program.
-This category honors a business or organization that promotes a culture of health for its employees.
+This award highlights a local business that has established an outstanding corporate wellness program.
+This category honors a business or organization that promotes a culture of health for its own employees.

 Health Care Champions will be featured in a special publication and recognized in during an awards dinner.